Part 8: Regressions

 • Open Inkscape, and open your new SVG file.

-• Note: In the file browser, it might look like a Chrome html file if you have chrome installed since Windows doesn’t natively handle SVG files.
+• Note: In the file browser, it might look like a Chrome or Edge html file since Windows doesn’t natively handle SVG files.

 • When you have the SVG file open in Inkscape, click file –> export.
 You will see the export panel open up on the right hand side.
 Change the file type to jpeg.
 Above, change the DPI to 300 and the width and height should automatically change to 1772 pixels.